 Examines an aspect or aspects of clinical practice, research or public policy pertaining to Allergic/Immunologic disease in a systematic, reproducible fashion.
 Most such reviews will address therapies, but proposals focusing on other areas – including diagnosis, prevention, or prognosis are also encouraged.
 It is expected that authors will define a question, perform a literature search with specified inclusion and exclusion criteria, abstract and critically appraise data according to methodologic quality and assessment of validity, and transparently describe the overall results of the review and how to apply these results to patient care.
 These reviews do not constitute official statements or policy of the AAAAI, but do carry the potential for meaningful impact.

 Work Group Reports

-Work group reports provide further comment or clarification on appropriate methods of treatment or care.
-They are generally created by committees or work groups.
-The goal of work group reports is to aid practitioners in making patient decisions.
-They do not constitute official statements of the AAAAI, but serve to bring attention to key clinical or sometimes controversial issues.
-They contain a bibliography, but typically not one as extensive as that contained within a position statement.
+Work Group Reports provide further comment or clarification on appropriate methods of treatment or care, understanding the mechanisms of disease that could potentially lead to novel therapeutic approaches or health care issues relevant to Allergy/Immunology.
+They are generally created by committees or work groups, and the end goal is to aid practitioners in making patient decisions, guiding future research, or identifying health care policy issues.
+They are well referenced and contain an appropriate bibliography.
+They do not constitute official statements of the AAAAI but serve to bring attention to key clinical, methodological, pathophysiologic, policy or controversial issues.

 Lifespan of AAAAI Statements